Liaoliaoliaole/LOG-web/Morfeas_WEB/Morfeas_web_Docs/README.md

 * **Sam Harry Tzavaras** - *Initial work*

 ## License
-The source code of the Documentation of Morfeas project is licensed under FDLv1.3 or later - see the [License](../../../fdl-1.3.md) file for details.
+The source code of the Documentation for Morfeas WEB UI is licensed under FDLv1.3 or later - see the [License](../../../fdl-1.3.md) file for details.